cortexproject/cortex/docs/guides/alert-manager-configuration.md

 --id=0
 --key=<yourKey>
 ```
 If there is no error reported, the upload is successful.

+To upload the configuration for Cortex `Alertmanager` using Cortex API and curl - see Cortex [Set Alertmanager configuration API](https://cortexmetrics.io/docs/api/#set-alertmanager-configuration).

-3. To confirm that the configuration is uploaded correctly:
+#### 3. Ensure the configuration has been uploaded sucessfully

 ```
 cortextool alertmanager get \